global-asp/asp-source/en/0118_tselane-and-the-giant.md

 ##
 Tselane's mother said that she would bring her food every day.
-“I will sing a song and you will know that it's me.
-Don't open the door for anyone else, my child,” said
+"I will sing a song and you will know that it's me.
+Don't open the door for anyone else, my child," said
 Tselane's mother.

 ##